kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/examples.md

 +--------------------------------+-----------------------------------------------------------------+
 ```

-You can recover the volume to a PV/PVC under the same name/id in a new cluster:
+You can recover the volume to a PV/PVC under the same name/id in a new cluster.
+Useful to have a backup of the PV/PVC manifest (e.g. etcd backup, rancher-backup,
+kube-backup), otherwise write a new one in combination of the origin OpenStack
+Cinder VolumeID:

 ```
 $ kubectl apply -f recover-pv.yaml